Mahmoud23199/FawryPay-Integration-Serilog-ASP.NET-Core-API/README.md

 ASP.NET Core API with a PostFawry endpoint for initiating FawryPay payment requests.
 Signature Generation: Ensures data integrity by generating a SHA-256 hash signature for secure payment requests.
 Frontend Integration: An example HTML page with JavaScript is used to initiate the payment request and handle the FawryPay response.
-Dynamic Language Support: Supports Arabic and English based on user-selected language in the request.
+Dynamic Language Support: Supports Arabic and English based on the user-selected language in the request.
 Installation:
 Clone the repository: